mikevgb/ft_services/README.md

 * In case of a crash or stop of one of the two database containers, you will have to make shure the data persist.
 * You must be able to access the Nginx container by logging into *SSH*.
 * All your containers must restart in case of a crash or stop of one of its componentparts.

+#### Usage of Node Port services, Ingress Controller object or kubectlport-forward command is prohibited.
+Your Load Balancer should be the only entry point for the Cluster.
+Security is important, don’t expose services that shouldn’t be...